eshan-sud/battery-notifier/README.md

-# Battery Notifier
+# Voltify

 <img src="https://github.com/user-attachments/assets/98239ab1-1172-4a70-b703-ca9374c11da9" alt="icon" width="300"/>

-**Battery Notifier** is a utility tool that helps you manage your battery usage by providing notifications based on battery levels, generating health reports, and toggling battery saver mode.
+**Voltify** is a utility tool that helps you manage your battery usage by providing notifications based on battery levels, generating health reports, and toggling battery saver mode.

 Built Using : Python